Dragomir0/Dragomir0/README.md

 **Thanks for stopping by my GitHub profile—it’s great to connect!**

-Focusing on learning more about backend and cloud infrastructures.
+Currently focusing on learning more about backend and cloud infrastructures.